Regina Public Library: Connaught Library

 Connaught Library is located on the corner of Elphinstone and 13th Avenue in the leafy West End (latterly deemed the "Cathedral Area") of Regina, across Elphinstone Street from Connaught Public School, opened in 1913 after a visit to Regina by the vastly popular Prince Arthur, Duke of Connaught, the then-Governor General, his wife and even more popular daughter, Princess Patricia of Connaught.

-It is one of Regina Public Library's inner-city branches and it offers visitors a variety of services and diverse collections.
-This branch was designed by the architect Joseph Warburton and first opened to the public in 1930, and continues to play a pivotal role in the community, co-sponsoring programs with the Cathedral Area Community Association and the Community Schools in the neighbourhood.
-This Library offers after-school programming for children, as well as a selection of programming for teens and adults that reflects the diversified interest of this area of Regina.
+This is one of Regina Public Library's inner-city branches, and offers visitors a variety of services and diverse collections.
+It was designed by the architect Joseph Warburton and opened in 1930.
+It offers co-sponsored programs with local associations and schools, after-school programming, and teen programs.

 George Bothwell Library

 George Bothwell Library is located in the south area of Southland Mall on Gordon Road.
-This Library first opened its doors to the public in 1995, and operates as a full-service branch within the Regina Public Library system.
+It opened in 1995, and operates as a full-service branch within the Regina Public Library system.
 This branch has a seating area with comfortable chairs, natural light, and lush plants.
 Renovations completed on the library in 2016 include direct mall access, increased seating area, and collaborative spaces.

 Glen Elm Library

 Glen Elm Library is located on Dewdney Avenue between Oxford and Cavendish Streets next to the Glencairn Shopping Centre.
-It is a full-service branch that offers a variety of programs, services, and collections suitable for all ages.
+This full-service branch offers a variety of programs, services, and collections suitable for all ages.

 Prince of Wales Library

 Prince of Wales Library is located just east of downtown Regina, near Elliott St. and 14th Avenue.
 It is a cozy inner-city branch of Regina Public Library that offers visitors a variety of services and resources.
-Open since 1913, the Prince of Wales Library is of the oldest branches in the system, and was located in one of the oldest buildings in the city of Regina until its move in 2011 to a newly built location attached to the Core-Ritchie Neighbourhood Centre.
+Open since 1913, this is of the oldest branches in the system, and was located in one of the oldest buildings in the city of Regina until its move in 2011 to a newly built location attached to the Core-Ritchie Neighbourhood Centre.
 The Prince of Wales branch has popular and up-to-date reading and listening materials.
 There is a collection of fiction and non-fiction paperbacks; there are also popular items for children, such as board books, picture books, and comics.
 Visitors to this branch can also find music CDs, a DVD collection, and more than 100 popular magazines and newspapers.